bhim4078652/MIPS_32_PIPELINED/README.md

 ### design of forwarding unit :
 #### conditions
-1a.
-EX/MEM.RegisterRd = ID/EX.RegisterRs
-1b.
-EX/MEM.RegisterRd = ID/EX.RegisterRt
+1. EX/MEM.RegisterRd = ID/EX.RegisterRs or EX/MEM.RegisterRd = ID/EX.RegisterRt
-1c.
-MEM/WB.RegisterRd = ID/EX.RegisterRs
-1d.
-MEM/WB.RegisterRd = ID/EX.RegisterRt
+2. MEM/WB.RegisterRd = ID/EX.RegisterRs or  MEM/WB.RegisterRd = ID/EX.RegisterRt

-2. Only if forwarding instruction will write to a register
+3. Only if forwarding instruction will write to a register
-3. Only if Rd for that instruction is not $zero
+4. Only if Rd for that instruction is not $zero